ropensci/piggyback/README.md

 repositories using `piggyback`.
 Nevertheless, `piggyback` recommends setting a token when possible to avoid rate limits.
 To upload data to any repository, or to download data from *private* repositories, you will need to authenticate first.

-To do so, add your [GitHub Token](https://github.com/settings/tokens/new?scopes=repo,gist&description=R:GITHUB_PAT) to an environmental variable, e.g. in a `~/.Renviron` file in your home directory (or some place private you won’t upload), or simply set it in the R console using:
+To do so, add your [GitHub Token](https://github.com/settings/tokens/new?scopes=repo,gist&description=R:GITHUB_PAT) to an environmental variable, e.g. in a `.Renviron` file in your home directory or project directory (any private place you won’t upload), see `usethis::edit_r_environ()`.
+For one-off use you can also sey your token from the R console using:

 ``` r
 Sys.setenv(GITHUB_TOKEN="xxxxxx")
 ```

-Try to avoid writing `Sys.setenv()` in scripts – remember, the goal here is to avoid writing your private token in any file that might be shared, even privately.
-For help setting up your token, try `usethis::browse_github_pat()`.
+But try to avoid putting `Sys.setenv()` in any R scripts – remember, the goal here is to avoid writing your private token in any file that might be shared, even privately.
+For more help setting up a GitHub token, for the first time, see `usethis::browse_github_pat()`.

 ## Basic Interface